 I don’t have to wait.

-I don’t have to wait until I lose weight or kick that addiction or gather up 3 degrees to my name.
+I don’t have to wait until I lose weight or stop struggling in life or gather up 3 degrees to my name.
 I don’t have to wait till I’m married or divorced or until I find my dream job.

 Whether I run marathons or limp along with a cane, live in abundance or count my meager pennies, today is a perfectly fine day to be exuberantly happy.
 Or quietly, solemnly happy.

 I am proud of myself for living aligned to my values: for resting and rewiring the thought that I am perpetually behind.
 And for trying new things and jumping into adventures because this is also part of who I am.
 But even as I do these things I want to do, I feel inadequate or unskilled or realize I’m really just bumbling my way along, inexpertly.

 I’m imperfect and life is imperfect but I decide to be happy now anyway.